AlessandroPro/GauntletLevelEditor/README.md

 Assets/Resources/Gauntlet/LevelData -> scriptable objects for each level Assets/Resources/Gauntlet/Prefabs -> scriptable objects for each prefab that can be drawn on the map

-If there are any questions, just ask :)

 ![Screenshot1](https://user-images.githubusercontent.com/15040875/72028892-33716d00-3252-11ea-9042-3162c9b3872c.PNG)